-There is approximately one waking hour of the week I don’t touch my phone.
+There is approximately one waking hour of the week I do not touch my phone.
 A rare occurrence, because like most millennials — and let’s face it, every other generation — my phone is glued to my hand.

 But during this one hour, it is off — nothing on my Instagram feed matters.